Medically reviewed by Drugs.com. Last updated on May 27, 2019.

 Refer to adult dosing.

-Otitis media, acute: Infants ≥2 months and Children <12 years: Oral: 5 mg/kg/dose (maximum: 200 mg/dose) every 12 hours for 5 days.
-Note: AAP guidelines recommend duration based on patient age: If <2 years of age or severe symptoms (any age): 10-day course; if 2 to 5 years of age with mild to moderate symptoms: 7-day course; if ≥6 years of age with mild to moderate symptoms: 5- to 7-day course (AAP [Lieberthal 2013]).
+Otitis media, acute: Infants and Children 2 months to 12 years: Oral: 5 mg/kg/dose every 12 hours; maximum dose: 200 mg/dose.
+Variable duration of therapy; the manufacturer suggests 5-day course in all patients; however, AAP guidelines recommend duration based on patient age: If <2 years of age or severe symptoms (any age): 10-day course; if 2 to 5 years of age with mild to moderate symptoms: 7-day course; if ≥6 years of age with mild to moderate symptoms: 5- to 7-day course (AAP [Lieberthal 2013]).

 Rhinosinusitis, acute maxillary:

-Infants ≥2 months and Children <12 years: Oral: 5 mg/kg/dose (maximum: 200 mg/dose) every 12 hours for 10 days.
-Note: IDSA recommends use in combination with clindamycin for 10 to 14 days in patients with non-type 1 penicillin allergy, after failure of initial therapy or in patients at risk for antibiotic resistance (eg, daycare attendance, age <2 years, recent hospitalization, antibiotic use within the past month) (Chow 2012).
+Infants ≥2 months and Children <12 years: Oral: 5 mg/kg/dose every 12 hours for 10 days; maximum dose: 200 mg/dose; Note: IDSA recommends use in combination with clindamycin for 10 to 14 days in patients with nontype 1 penicillin allergy, after failure of initial therapy or in patients at risk for antibiotic resistance (eg, daycare attendance, age <2 years, recent hospitalization, antibiotic use within the past month) (Chow 2012).

-Skin and skin structure: Children ≥12 years and Adolescents: Oral: Refer to adult dosing.
+Skin and skin structure: Children ≥12 years and Adolescents: Oral: 400 mg every 12 hours for 7 to 14 days

-Urinary tract infection, uncomplicated: Children ≥12 years and Adolescents: Oral: Refer to adult dosing.
+Urinary tract infection, uncomplicated: Children ≥12 years and Adolescents: Oral: 100 mg every 12 hours for 7 days

 Suspension: Refer to manufacturer’s product labeling for reconstitution instructions.